 The other problem with toenail fungus is that it’s chronic.
-As much as I want to tell my patients it will go away forever once we treat it, but the truth is that fungus is very hard to eliminate.
-Think about your teeth.
-It would be great if you could go to the dentist just once to get rid of all your plaque, but that’s not how it works.
+It's much like the plaque on your teeth.
+It would be great if you could go to the dentist just once to get rid of it, but that’s not how it works.
 Not only do you have to go back to your hygienist annually you also have to brush your teeth daily.

 Here are my recommendations to people with toenail fungus or for those who think they have it: